Jason Kubler: 2018: Grand Slam return and Top 100 debut

-Kubler then entered the Wimbledon qualifying tournament and showed good form through his first two matches, defeating Arthur De Greef and Adam Pavlasek.
+Kubler then entered the Wimbledon qualifying tournament and showed good form through his first two matches, defeating Arthur De Greef and Adam Pavlásek.
 In the final round of qualifying, Kubler defeated Canadian journeyman Peter Polansky in four-sets to qualify for the Wimbledon main-draw for the first time in his career.
 Heading into Wimbledon, Kubler's remarkable comeback journey started to gain attention and his story was captured by the ATP in a video feature titled "The Comeback Story of Jason Kubler".
 Kubler faced unseeded Argentinian Guido Pella in the first round, where he lost in four close sets.
 Following Wimbledon, Kubler entered the Winnipeg Challenger.
 As the fourth seed, Kubler dropped just one-set the whole tournament to claim his second Challenger title of the year, defeating Lucas Miedler in the final.
 The result saw Kubler move to No. 114 in the ATP rankings, eclipsing the career high he set way back in November 2014.
 To finish his Canadian tour, Kubler made the semi-final of the Gatineau Challenger before withdrawing from the Granby Challenger with knee soreness.

 Kubler then attempted to qualify for the Washington Open, an ATP 500 event.
 Despite losing in the final round of qualifying, Kubler was granted entry into the main draw as a lucky loser after Nick Kyrgios withdrew with a hip injury.
 Taking Kyrgios' seeding, Kubler progressed through to the second round via a bye before losing in a third set tie-breaker to fellow Australian James Duckworth.
 In August, Kubler was granted a reciprocal wildcard into the US Open.
 In the lead up to the tournament, Kubler competed in the Vancouver Open on the Challenger circuit, where he was defeated by Dan Evans in the final.
 The result propelled Kubler into the top 100 for the first time, marking an 841 place ranking rise in the past 12 months.
 At the US Open, Kubler upset 19th seed Roberto Bautista Agut in straight sets in the first round to claim the first main draw grand slam win of his career.
 In the second round, Kubler was forced to retire in the fourth-set against American Taylor Fritz after rolling his ankle, which inadvertently caused further problems with his knees.